 Boston Children’s Hospital’s Early Literacy Screening App can effectively screen for early signs of literacy challenges in only 30 minutes and link to risk-specific evidence-based responses to screening.

-Additionally, a common literacy issue, dyslexia, is generally diagnosed after the most effective time for intervention has passed, which has been termed the ‘dyslexia paradox’.
-The ‘dyslexia paradox’ is detrimental to the well-being of children and their families who experience the psychosocial implications of dyslexia for years prior to diagnosis.
-Despite being diagnosed when a child fails to read (2nd – 4th grade), targeted interventions are most effective when administered in kindergarten and first grade.
-Dr. Nadine Gaab, of Boston Children’s Hospital, completed a recent study of more than 1,500 kindergartners in New England and identified six independent reading profiles, including three dyslexia risk profiles, and also showed that these reading profiles are remarkably stable over a two-year window – allowing it to be a predictive assessment for a future dyslexia diagnoses.
+Common literacy issues, such as dyslexia, are generally diagnosed after the most effective time for intervention has passed.
+This paradox is detrimental to the well-being of children and their families who experience the psychosocial implications of reading disabilities for years prior to diagnosis.
+Targeted interventions are most effective when administered in kindergarten and first grade, despite reading disabilities typically only being diagnosed when a child fails to read in 2nd-4th grade.
+Dr. Nadine Gaab, of Boston Children’s Hospital, completed a recent study of more than 1,500 kindergartners in New England and identified six independent reading trajectory profiles, including three dyslexia risk profiles.
+Research showed that these reading profiles are remarkably stable over a two-year window – allowing it to be a predictive assessment for a future reading disability diagnoses.

 1.National Center for Education Statistics (2017).
 The Nation’s Report Card: A First Look: 2017 Mathematics and Reading.